LAST UPDATED: 29/04/2022

 - Types of the available vaccine in Croatia

-- How tourists can request to get the vaccination in Croatia
+- How foreigners can get the COVID-19 vaccine in Croatia

 - More resources about COVID-19 in Croatia